rmjordas/awesome-vue/content/components-and-libraries/ui-components.md

 - [vue-highlight-text](https://github.com/TonPC64/vue-highlight-text) - Vue component for highlight multiple instances of a word
 - [vue-cast-props](https://github.com/anteriovieira/vue-cast-props) - Provides a convenient way of converting props to common data types.
 - [vue2-heropatterns](https://github.com/JustSteveKing/vue2-heropatterns) - A Vue2 implementation allowing you to add the popular Hero Patterns onto any Div
-- [vue-link](https://github.com/Developmint/vue-link) - One component to link them all 🔗 (treat external and internal links same)
+- [vue-link](https://github.com/Developmint/vue-link) - One component to link them all (treat external and internal links same)
-- [vue-identify-network](https://github.com/vinayakkulkarni/vue-identify-network) - ⚡️Identify what kinda internet your users are using!
+- [vue-identify-network](https://github.com/vinayakkulkarni/vue-identify-network) - Identify what kinda internet your users are using!
 - [vue-cloneya](https://github.com/ridaamirini/vue-cloneya) - A vue component to clone DOM elements
 - [vue-survey-builder](https://github.com/FissionHQ/vue-survey-builder) - Survey builder for vue.js applications
 - [vue-if-bot](https://github.com/Developmint/vue-if-bot) - A lightweight component to hide/show content to clients based on the user agent
 - [vue-clampy](https://github.com/clampy-js/vue-clampy) - Vue.js (2+) directive that clamps the content of an element by adding an ellipsis to it if the content inside is too long.
 - [vue-cookie-accept-decline](https://github.com/promosis/vue-cookie-accept-decline) - Show a banner with text, a decline button, and an accept button on your page.
 Remembers selection using cookies.
 Emits an event with current selection on creation.
 Good for GDPR requirements.
 - [@lossendae/vue-avatar](https://github.com/lossendae/vue-avatar) - An avatar component for VueJS 2.0.
-- [vue-text-highlight](https://github.com/AlbertLucianto/vue-text-highlight) - Text highlighter library for Vue.js 💄
+- [vue-text-highlight](https://github.com/AlbertLucianto/vue-text-highlight) - Text highlighter library for Vue.js
 - [vue2-hammer](https://github.com/bsdfzzzy/vue2-hammer) - Hammer.js wrapper for Vue 2.x to support mobile touch..
 - [vue-countable](https://github.com/johndatserakis/vue-countable) - Vue binding for countable.js.
 Provides real-time paragraph, sentence, word, and character counting.
 - [v-show-slide](https://github.com/phegman/v-show-slide) - A Vue.js directive for animating an element to and from height: auto in a sliding motion.